sunnyaws1984/google_adk/adk_projects/loop-agent/README.md

 ## Example Input

 ```
-Generate a LinkedIn post about what I've learned Cloud and Devops from JJ Tech.
+Generate a LinkedIn post about what I've learned from JJ Tech Agent Development Kit tutorial.
 ```

 ## Loop Termination